hmalik144/MovieListTest/README.md

 # MovieListTest
-Load Movies from TMDB API and poppulate a list on your device
+Load Movies from TMDB API and populate a list on your device.
+You can favourite/unfavourite movies.

 ## Installation
 Clone this repository with the following command